(Last Updated On: July 19, 2019)

 - It should teach us how to react differently in the future

 - Cause us to ask ourselves, “What role did I play in this?”

 In the case of external influences (things that we have no control over)

 - It should cause us to look for answers and resolutions

-- It may be instrumental in motivating our passions and produce change
+- It may stir up our passions and produce change

 - It may cause us to help others as a result

 - It may teach us how to manage our feelings in the midst of conflict